 - Optional hive scale data collection

-By empowering beekeepers with data on their colony health, beekeepers have been able to make data-driven management decisions.
-In recent years, Sentinel Participants had lower Varroa loads each month than the APHIS National Average.
+By empowering beekeepers with data on their colony health, beekeepers can make data-driven management decisions.
+In recent years, Sentinel Participants had lower Varroa loads each month than the APHIS National Honey Bee Survey average.

 Participation from beekeepers like you has helped us build one of the largest continuous colony level databases in the world!

 - Correlation of internal physical symptoms to mortality using historical Sentinel samples

 - Collaboration with NASA-DEVELOP to investigate landscape effects on Sentinel colony health using NASA-Earth satellite imagery

 Participants in the Sentinel Apiary Program are subject to BIP’s Data Policies.